Browse All Strategic Priorities

 FHCP, Ad Standards, and ACA Industry Code for Advertising to Children Update Webinar

-The Code for the Responsible Advertising of Food and Beverage Products to Children
+The Code for the Restriction of Food and Beverage Product Advertising to Children

-The Guide for the Responsible Advertising of Food and Beverage Products to Children
+The Guide for the Restriction of Food and Beverage Product Advertising to Children

 Ad Standards’ Clearance for Responsible Advertising of Food and Beverage Products to Children